frontendpatterns/frontendpatterns.dev/src/content/patterns/commit-message-convention.md

 ---
 # Commit Message Convention

-Standardize commit messages for clear history and automated changelog generation.

 ## Problem

 Without this pattern, the premise that standardizing commit messages for clear history and automated changelog generation falls apart, and small changes trigger cascading regressions.